Global-Inequality-Project/global_inequality_charts/README.md

     - scripts -> automatically generated js
     - styles -> automatically generated css

+## Licensing

+The plugin code is released under the MIT license.
+Each of the charts and the corresponding datasets can be subject to different authorships and license terms, which are indicated in the respective directory of each chart.

 ## Usage

 A chart is integrated into a wordpress page as follows: